Immunizations and Medical Tests

 Measles, Mumps, and Rubella (MMR)

-All ELI students are required to be vaccinated with at least 1 dose of Measles, Mumps, and Rubella (MMR) vaccine before coming to Delaware.
-The date of the vaccine must be written on the student’s Immunization Form.
+All ELI students (new and continuing) are required to be vaccinated with 2 doses of Measles, Mumps, and Rubella (MMR) vaccine before coming to Delaware.
+The date of the vaccine must be written on the student’s Immunization Form (PDF).

-- We highly recommend that students obtain the MMR vaccine in their home country, as it is likely to be cheaper.
+We highly recommend that students obtain the MMR vaccine in their home country, as it is likely to be cheaper and they will avoid beginning their classes late (and violating ELI’s absence policy).
 Students who obtain the MMR vaccine in their home country must bring their proof of immunization to Delaware on their first day of Orientation so that they can avoid being vaccinated again (and to avoid paying the fee).

 The Meningococcal vaccine is not required by Delaware State Law.
 The University of Delaware Student Health Services (on-campus clinic) is required to inform students about the vaccine.
 Students must choose be vaccinated or to decline the vaccine (you can indicate your choice on the Immunization Form).